Tambogrande: NGO involvement

-Future of Mining of Peru
+Future of mining of Peru

 Peru still remains a hot spot for mining developments, having one of the largest gold deposits in the world.
 Mining makes up 29% of all revenue in Peru, and the mining industry wields great power in Peru.

 The Economist argues there is a path forward for sustainable development in Latin America and for mining corporations to work together with communities, and these corporations deserve more credit than critics give them.
 It notes that the poverty rate in Peru has reduced gradually with newfound development, and if mining corporations model Gold Field's practices, both the corporation and the people will benefit from cooperation.
 In the case of Tambogrande, it seems Manhattan Minerals did not model of Gold Field's practices or engage the community with their work which could have built trust between them and the community.

-Different actors in these mining development projects in Peru different perspectives.
-The Economist writes that Gold Field's plans to start a new mining project in Yanacocha provoked massive protests in 2004, but they ultimately were successful in garnering support for their project because Gold Fields ensured it "listen[ed] more than talk and ensure[ed] that living standards improve for people in the surrounding area."
+Different actors in these mining development projects in Peru offer different perspectives.
+The Economist writes that Gold Field's plans to start a new mining project in Yanacocha provoked massive protests in 2004, but they were ultimately successful in garnering support for their project because Gold Fields ensured it "listen[ed] more than talk and ensure[ed] that living standards improve for people in the surrounding area."